MatthewChow03/LED-Strip-Controller/README.md

-# LED Strip Contoller
+# LED Strip Controller

 Most coloured LED strips are controlled via a remote or bluetooth app.
-I created firmware to control the LED's from my computer using an IR transceiver circuit powered by an **Arudino** microcontroller.
+I created firmware to control the LEDs from my computer using an IR transceiver circuit powered by an **Arudino** microcontroller.
 The firmware was written in **C++** with an optional **PowerShell** script to control the program from the terminal.

 *(Video Demo Soon)*